Road Lottery is typically the second weekend after Labor Day each year.

-The drawing of winners occurs in July.
+The drawing of winners occurs in mid-summer.
 As winners are drawn, they are assigned one of the four possible dates for driving the park road—those dates vary each year, but they are always the second weekend after Labor Day.

 Applicants can arrange the available dates in the order of their preference when applying and, if drawn, the applicant is awarded their most-preferred date which still has space in its daily allocation of winners.

 Chances of winning vary, based on the number of entrants each year.
 In general, odds of being drawn are around 1-in-7.